teodozjan/lacuna-cookbuk/README.md

 Fun with client:

-    $ lacunacookbuk_client --taks=all
+    $ lacunacookbuk_client --update --tasks=defend
     # will die but will also prefill settings
     $ nano .lacuna_cookbuk/login.pl
-    $ lacunacookbuk_client --taks=all --update
+    $ lacunacookbuk_client --taks=defend,ordinary,chairman --update

 You can also try to use it without compiling

     $  PERL6LIB=/your/path/lacuna-cookbuk/lib: perl6 /your/path/lacuna-cookbuk/bin/lacunacookbuk_client --help

-Precompiling is the most changin part of perl6 backends so it may be used as failsafe mode
+Precompiling is the most changing part of perl6 backends so it may be used as failsafe mode

 Things that seem to work: